JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 Selling websites 1 by 1 can be good for starters.

-Even before that, you have this kind of journey:
+Even before that, you have this kind of *journey*:

 1. S**k at something
 2. Do it for free